UbiquityRobotics/learn/doing_more/fiducials.md

 Once a move_basic goal is sent move_basic will try to complete the movement and then return status on another topic for success/fail of the movement.

-We hope to supply demonstration python script to help users get started with their own applications.
+We intend to supply a demonstration python script to help users get started with their own applications.

 #### &larr;[back](rviz)- - - - - - - - - - [next](waypoints)&rarr;